Stanargy/browser-technologies-1819/README.md

 # BTDemo
-Browser Techonologies Week 2, Demo ----
+Browser Technologies
 ## Summary
-This is a single page web appication. oba-r
+This is a single page web appication

 ## Table of contents
 1. [Live demo](#1-Live-demo)